 The CSSF supervises regulated funds on a continuous basis.
-Regulated funds must apply for prior approval with respect to each change in their fund documentation (ie, constitutive document and offering document) or governance (eg, appointment of a new board member or replacement of administrative agent, depositary or portfolio manager).
+Regulated funds must apply for prior approval for each change in their fund documentation (ie, constitutive and offering documents) or governance (eg, appointment of a new board member or replacement of administrative agent, depositary or portfolio manager).